 Sentencing delayed in Tuscarora home invasion

 Mar.
-4—LOCKPORT — Sentencing was delayed Tuesday for a Falls man who had pleaded guilty to his role in an attempted home invasion on the Tuscarora Indian Reservation that left one suspect dead and a Mount Hope Road homeowner wounded by gunfire.
+4—Sentencing was delayed Tuesday for a Falls man who had pleaded guilty to his role in an attempted home invasion on the Tuscarora Indian Reservation that left one suspect dead and a Mount Hope Road homeowner wounded by gunfire.

 Niagara County Court Judge Matthew J. Murphy III had been slated to sentence Michael S. Printup, 18, for his guilty plea to a charge of attempted first-degree assault.
 Printup could be given youthful offender status or face up to a 15-year prison term if he is sentenced as an adult offender.